epics-rip/pvDataWWW/mainPage/meetings/2014-07/BNL_agenda.md

 -
 Precise location and times to be announced.

-*Morning; Gateway requirements, plans, assignments*
+*Morning; Gateway requirements, 2014-15 Charter review, plans, assignments*

 * **Review of the [gateway requirements][1]** [Lead by Ralph]